cheryli/MGLC/Laplace.md

 ```c
 #define index(x, y, ny) ((x) * (ny) + (y))    // a transform of 2-d array index
 ```
-Then the main iteration process is putted into a single `jacobi` function:
+Then the main iteration process is putted into a single `jacobi` function, and after each iteration step, we need to swap `A` and `A_new` by `swap` function:
 ```c
 double jacobi(double *A, double *A_new, int nx, int ny)
 {